ssimicro/SplunkModularInputsJavaFramework/alexa/docs/README.md

 *  **time_slot** : the name of the time slot key passed in with the intent.
 See more below on mapping of human speakable times to Splunk times.
 *  **response** : the response to return back to Alexa.
 See more below on response formatting

+###Search tips

+It is a good idea to try and optimize your searches for the Alexa voice environment.

+*  Make sure your searches return 1 result row , multiple result rows are not currently iterated through
+*  Use aliases and tags to allow for more user friendly words to be spoken and returned ie: you might have a hostname of "123-iot-xyz" in your event data , so alias this to some thing more user friendly like "office host"

 ###Static response actions

 *  **intent** : the name of the incoming request intent to map this action to